 A. With home solar, the solar power your panels produce will naturally vary depending mostly on the season and number of daylight hours.
 Weather, particularly very dark stormy days, and how clear your solar panels are, will have a smaller impact.
 Most dust and debris that gets on your panels won’t severely limit solar production, and average wind and rainfall will keep your solar panels producing at near optimum.

-In certain situations, dust and debris can decrease your solar production by 5% to 10%.
+In certain situations, dust and debris can decrease your solar production.
 But this would most likely occur in special situations, such as a forest fire near your home.
 It’s best to clean your panels only if you notice a significant drop in electricity production.